ARTICLE ONE: Name and Location

 Section 1: The fiscal year of LACA shall begin on January 1 and conclude December 31.

 Section 1: Amendments of the By-laws may be proposed in writing by the Executive Board, or by any ten (10) or more Full members.

 Section 2: These By-laws may be altered or amended; (a) by two-thirds majority vote of the Full members present at any duly called annual meeting of LACA, convened with quorum present at least 21 days after distribution of proposed amendments to all Full members, or (b) by majority vote by mail ballot, distributed to all Full members at least 30 days prior to the deadline for return of mail ballots, in which at least 30% of all eligible Full members return ballots.

 Section 1: In the event of, and upon the dissolution of LACA, the Executive Board shall select an organization(s) to receive transfer of LACA’s assets and funds remaining after payment of all debts and liabilities of LACA, provided that such recipient organization(s) is recognized as tax-exempt under Section 501(c)(3) of the Internal Revenue Service Code as is now promulgated or may be changed, amended or altered in the future.
 Such dissolution shall also conform to all provisions of applicable state laws.

-I, the undersigned Secretary of the Louisiana Agricultural Consultants Association, do hereby certify that the above amended and restated By-laws were adopted by majority vote of those members eligible and voting as provided by the Articles of Incorporation and these By-laws, on the 21st day of June, 2010.
+I, the undersigned Secretary of the Louisiana Agricultural Consultants Association, do hereby certify that the above stated revised By-laws were adopted by majority vote of those members eligible and voting as provided by the Articles of Incorporation and these By-laws, on the 17th day of April, 2021.